KnapsackPro/docs.knapsackpro.com/_posts/2021-04-14-how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build.md

 ## How to run tests in parallel

-Distributing tests between parallel steps to spread the workload and run tests faster might be more challenging than you think.
-The question is how to divide Cypress test files between the parallel jobs in order to ensure the work is distributed evenly?
+Distributing tests across parallel steps to spread the workload and run tests faster might be more challenging than you think.
+The question is how to divide Cypress test files across the parallel jobs in order to ensure the work is distributed evenly?
 But... is distributing work evenly what you actually want?

 To get the shortest CI build time you want to utilize the available CI resources to the fullest.
 You want to avoid waste of time.
 This means you want to ensure the parallel steps will finish work at a similar time as this would mean there are no bottlenecks in CI machines utilization.